Super Bowl 50 will see the Carolina Panthers face off against the Denver Broncos. Where can you catch all the hoo-ha down under?

 If you're already a Foxtel customer, then watching the match on ESPN is a no-brainer.
 If not, this option is quite expensive and requires a commitment of at least 12 months.
 The minimum cost for ESPN on Foxtel is $50 per month.
 That's a $25 Entertainment pack (which includes a number of basic channels) and a $25 Sports Pack (which includes 6 Fox Sports channels, 2 ESPN channels and Eurosport).
 You also have to go through the usual installation process (including wait time and setup fees), which may not be feasible before February 8.

 Note: If you're not planning on catching the match on game day, you will be able to watch it on Foxtel's catch-up service, Foxtel Play.
 Foxtel Play has no lock-in contract and can be cancelled any time.
-Click here for more information on a free 14-day trial.
+Click here for more information on a Try 2 Weeks Free.

 NFL Game Pass